-Mix of one and two-story plans required except in RD-8 RD-10, and RD-15 zoning designations
+A minimum of one home plan in each master home plan series shall be one-story except in RD-7, RD-8, RD-10, and RD-15 zoning designations

-To create changes in building heights and varied street interface the following also shall apply to single family developments, other than those in RD-8, RD-10 and RD-15 zoning designations or to subdivisions of twenty units or less:
+To create changes in building heights and varied street interface, the following also shall apply to single family developments, other than those in RD-7 or higher residential zoning designations or to subdivisions of twenty units or less:

-- A minimum of one of the home plans in each master home plan series shall be a single-story. - A minimum of one third of the home plans shall have a designated outdoor living area (e.g., porch, courtyard) front the street or a paseo, that is at least five feet deep and eight feet wide to accommodate seating and neighborhood gathering.
+- A minimum of one of the home plans in each master home plan series shall be a single-story. - A minimum of one third of the home plans shall have a designated outdoor living area (e.g., porch, courtyard) front toward the street or toward a paseo, that is at least five feet deep and eight feet wide to accommodate seating and neighborhood gathering.